 Verse 13: "So when Pilate heard these words, he brought Jesus out and sat down on the judgment seat at a place called The Stone Pavement, and in Aramaic Gabbatha."
 (GAB-uh-thuh)

 The "Stone Pavement," was a platform in the courtyard of the Praetorium, made of stones.
-It was ingeniously joined in a manner to form a throne-like platform, with steps and ornaments for the purpose of adding dignity to the decisions.
+It was ingeniously joined in a manner to form a throne-like platform, with steps and ornaments to add dignity to the decisions.